Quantifying spike train synchrony and directionality: Measures and Applications: Latency correction

 These two algorithms that are both based on reduced matrices already achieve a much better latency correction for cases with overlap, but this can be pushed even further by means of an iterative scheme \cite{Mariani25} in which each iteration consists of two steps: After an initial spike matching via adaptive coincidence detection a first latency correction is performed using a reduced matrix such that it relies only on spike pairs that are not affected by overlap.
 The aim is to disentangle the different global events and to eliminate as much overlap as possible.
 Then the second iteration starts again with an adaptive coincidence detection, this time based on spike pairs with a considerably improved alignment and is followed by another latency correction which now typically yields a very increased performance (i.e., lower cost).

-This improvement is illustrated in Fig. \ref{Fig9-Iterative-Latency-Correction} on slightly noisy synfire chains with overlapping events.
+This improvement is illustrated in Fig. \ref{Fig9-Iterative-Latency-Correction} on slightly noisy synfire patterns with overlapping events.
 The "old" first row direct shift of Section \ref{Latency-correction-without-overlap} (Fig. \ref{Fig9-Iterative-Latency-Correction}A) relies on the elements of the first row only and, even worse, incorporates spurious information from some of the overlap-affected values in the off-diagonal corner of the STDM, which together leads to an excessively high cost value.
 Instead, in the first iteration of the "new" iterative scheme (Fig. \ref{Fig9-Iterative-Latency-Correction}B) a first diagonal direct shift is used to eliminate the influence of the outer STDM elements that are affected by the spurious spike matches caused by overlap.
 Since at this moment the calculation of the cost value itself still takes into account outer matrix elements that are based on spurious spike matches, this step actually leads to an increase in the cost (from $0.026$ to $0.035$).
 However, once the spikes that are now much better aligned within real global events are matched once more, the true cost value turns out to be very low ($0.0033$).
 The second iteration which employs reduced matrix simulated annealing with stop diagonal $d = 4$ decreases the cost value even further to a final value of $0.0028$.

-Finally, in a more extended study on artificially generated data \cite{Mariani25} it could be shown that the Extrapolation direct shift achieves almost the same performance as the reduxed matrix simulated annealing, even though it is much faster.
+Finally, in a more extended study on artificially generated data in which we again simulated various degrees of uncertainty in data acquisition (via missing and falsely detected spikes as well as additional jitter) \cite{Mariani25} it could be shown that the Extrapolation direct shift achieves almost the same performance as the reduced matrix simulated annealing, even though it is much faster.
 For very large datasets this high computational cost of simulated annealing can actually be an exclusion criterion.

 {\textbf{Latency Correction - Example applications}}